mit-crpg/OpenMOC/_sources/usersguide/running.txt

 Submitting a TORQUE_ Job
 ------------------------

 To schedule a job to run your code on a cluster using the TORQUE job scheduler, you will need to write a submission script.
-This script will need to specify the desired compute resources (number of nodes and processors per node), the maximum walltime, among others_.
+This script will need to specify the desired compute resources (number of nodes and processors per node), the maximum walltime, among `other flags`_.
 An example script requesting a single node with 12 cores for one hour is presented below:

 .. code-block:: guess